 Argan oil is made from the argan tree that grows primarily in Morocco.
 The oil contains vitamin E, which is good for skin.
 Commonly recommended for mature skin.

 Borage oil (Borago officinalis), black currant seed oil, and evening primrose oil (Oenothera biennis) are high in the fatty acid GLA, which helps keep skin healthy and repair sun damage.
-These oils are particularly good for dry, mature, and aging skin, but they have a very short shelf life.
+These oils are particularly good for dry, mature, and aging skin, but they have a short shelf life.

 Castor oil is too thick to make a good massage oil but works well in making lip balms and other cream products because it creates a protective barrier on the skin.
 Castor is also good for brittle nails.